rubendal/Sm4sh-Calculator/README.md

 Note: WBKB isn't supported due to being weight related

 Update: Removed X and Y component calculation since these don't represent distance launched, distance calculation is also affected by hitstun and other factors giving wrong results

-Planning to change application to calculate distance instead of knockback for Horizontal and Vertical Distance

 ## TSV Generator
 http://rubendal.github.io/Sm4sh-Calculator/tsvgen.html